-- Alloy wheels: replace the wheel bolt caps. - Plate wheels: replace the wheel hubcap >>> page 55. - Return all tools to their proper storing location. - If the replaced wheel does not fit in the spare wheel housing, store it safely in the luggage compartment >>> (2) (2) - Check the tyre pressure of the newly mounted tyre as soon as possible. - In vehicles fitted with a tyre pressure indicator, adjust the pressure and store the reading in the radio/Easy Connect system\ )) (2) page 361. - Have the tightening torque of the wheel bolts checked as soon as possible with a torque wrench (it should be 140 Nm).
+- Replace the wheel bolt caps. - Return all tools to their proper storing location. - If the replaced wheel does not fit in the spare wheel housing, store it safely in the luggage compartment >>> (2) (2) - Check the tyre pressure of the newly mounted tyre as soon as possible. - In vehicles fitted with a tyre pressure indicator, adjust the pressure and store the reading in the radio/Easy Connect system >>> Page 361. - Have the tightening torque of the wheel bolts checked as soon as possible with a torque wrench (it should be 140 Nm).
 Meanwhile, drive carefully. - Have the flat tyre replaced as quickly as possible.